|

 According to a 2013 research published in the NCBI, contrast Water Therapy (CWT) has been shown to result in significantly greater improvements in muscle soreness at various follow-up time points.

-First, I chill in an ice bath to wake up my muscles with a cool shock.
+1. Start with an ice bath to wake up your muscles with a cool shock.
 The cold helps to lower inflammation and soreness from tough workouts.

-Then, I head straight into the sauna for some heat action.
-In there, my body gets all warm, promoting blood flow which can help with healing.
+2. Then, head straight into the sauna for some heat action.
+In there, your body gets all warm, promoting blood flow which can help with healing.
 Plus, it feels super relaxing!

 Sauna Before or After Ice Bath: Which One First?